 One of the most common reasons a QR code fails in print is not the design or the content — it is the size.
 Too small, and modern smartphones struggle to focus and decode the pattern, especially in low light or at an angle.
 Too large can also be a problem in constrained layouts if the quiet zone (the white border) gets cut during trimming.

-This guide gives you clear size recommendations for every common print medium, explains the relationship between size and scan distance, and covers the format and resolution choices you need to make before sending a file to print.
+This guide covers the minimum QR code size for every common print medium, explains the standard QR code dimensions, the relationship between size and scan distance, the required margin (quiet zone), and the format and resolution choices you need to make before sending a file to print.

 QR code scanners need to capture enough visual detail to distinguish individual modules (the small squares that make up the pattern).
 The further away the camera, the larger the code needs to be to fill enough pixels for the decoder to work with.